redox-os/rfcs/text/0000-sysv-shm.md

 SHM_RND: Round down the start address to the nearest multiple of `SHMLBA`.
 Should look if there is a Redox counterpart for that constant.

-SHM_EXEC: Allows the content of the segment to be executed (How does it relate to x permission?
+SHM_EXEC: Allow the content of the segment to be executed (How does it relate to x permission?
 Guess x is ignored)

 SHM_RDONLY: Process should have read permission.
 Without it r/w is assumed and attachment fails if the